- How are lung carcinoid tumors treated?

 - More treatment information for lung carcinoid tumors

-These operations require general anesthesia (where you are in a deep sleep) and may also require surgical incision between the ribs in the chest (thoracotomy).
+These operations require general anesthesia (where you are in a deep sleep) and often require a surgical incision between the ribs in the chest (thoracotomy).
 You will generally need to spend about 5 to 7 days in the hospital after the surgery.

-To treat central carcinoids in a large airway (such as a bronchus), the surgeon may do a sleeve resection.
-If you think of the large airway with a tumor to be like the sleeve of a shirt with a stain an inch or 2 above the wrist, the sleeve resection would be like cutting out the sleeve above and below the stain and sewing the cuff back onto the shortened sleeve.
-The surgeon may be able to do this type of operation instead of removing part or all of lung, as it can preserve more lung function.
+To treat a central carcinoid in a large airway (such as a bronchus), the surgeon may do a sleeve resection.
+If you think of the large airway with a tumor to be like the sleeve of a shirt with a stain an inch or 2 above the wrist, the sleeve resection would be like cutting across the sleeve above and below the stain and sewing the cuff back onto the shortened sleeve.
+The surgeon may be able to do this type of operation instead of removing part or all of the lung, in order to preserve more lung function.

 For small carcinoids found at the outer edges of the lungs away from the large airways, the surgeon may remove a wedge-shaped piece of the lung in an operation called a wedge resection or segmental resection.

-If it is not possible to do a sleeve or wedge resection because of the size or location of the tumor, the surgeon will usually do a lobectomy, in which an entire lobe of the lung is removed.
+If it’s not possible to do a wedge resection because of the size or location of the tumor, the surgeon will usually do a lobectomy, in which an entire lobe of the lung is removed.
 In some cases 2 lobes may be removed (bilobectomy).

 In rare cases where the cancer is in many spots in a lung or is in a place that makes it hard to remove, the entire left or right lung may need to be removed in an operation called a pneumonectomy.

 Lymph node sampling